 You can also unlock Apple Mac OS X using Unlocker software on both Windows and vSphere ESXi.

-How to Create a New Virtual Machine for macOS Big Sur
+How to Create a New Virtual Machine for macOS Ventura

-After installing VMware on your Windows 10 host computer, in order to install a guest macOS operating system, you need to use the Unlocker tool as we mentioned and set the VM’s settings correctly.
+After installing VMware on your Windows 11 host computer, in order to install a guest macOS operating system, you need to use the Unlocker tool, as we mentioned, and set the VM’s settings correctly.

-After opening VMware Workstation 16 Pro, open the wizard by clicking on the Create a Virtual Machine option you see on the main screen.
+After opening VMware Workstation 17 Pro, open the wizard by clicking on the Create a Virtual Machine option that you see on the main screen.
 After opening the New Virtual Machine Wizard, select Custom (Advanced) to better configure the settings of the virtual machine and click Next.